2014 Scare Crow Contest -- on the Stepping Stones Garden Tour

 How long is the season?

 The season runs from early May to mid October in the till section.
 Gardeners are required to clean up their plot by removing vegetation and putting it on the weed pile outside the fence on the east end of the garden.
 All ornaments, stakes and other items must be removed from the gardens.

-Gardening using organic methods - use OMRI products
+Gardening using organic methods - use only products for organic plants

-The Community Garden allows only OMRI products for pest control or fertilizers.
-The acronym means Organic Materials Review Institute.
-It is displayed on products by a green and white OMRI logo.
+The Community Garden allows only products for organic gardens for pest control or fertilizers.
 The garden manager can advise you on specific products.

 Water use - how much do gardens need?

 Water is included in the plot rent.
 A rain guage on the pole by the shed will help you decide how much to water your garden.
 A growing vegetable garden needs about 3/4 to 1 inch per week.
 Allowing the soil to dry between watering is good for plants as it promotes the roots to reach down deeper in the ground.
 Gardeners must be present when watering.
 DO NOT set up a sprinkler and leave the garden.
 It is OK to bring your own favorite nozzle.
 Report to the garden manager any leaks or repairs needed.
 Phone numbers are in the shed.
-If there is a significant leak - TURN the water off.
+If there is a significant leak - TURN the water off at the meter.
 Instructions will be covered at meetings and posted in the shed.
-Contact phone numbers are posted.

 Abundance of produce - What can I do with it?